mate-academy/layout_catalog/readme.md

 ## Requirements:
 - use `Card` and `Header` blocks from previous tasks but rewrite them using BEM and SCSS
-- Nav links color is not `black` any more
+- Nav links color is not `main-color` any more
 - there should always be 4 cards in a row (not 2, 3 or 5)
   - use `:nth-child(4n)` to select every 4th element
   - use `:nth-last-child(-n + 4)` to select 4 last elements